ministryofjustice/moj-frontend/docs/components/notification-badge.md

 - ‘Alerts’ to give flexibility for a range of medium to high-importance items (but not in HMPPS)

 <div class="govuk-inset-text">
-    <a href="content-standards/style-guide/#alerts-(dps-only)">‘Alerts’ has a specific meaning in DPS</a> and HMPPS.
-Do not use this term as a title to refer to other types of notifications.
+    <a href="content-standards/style-guide/#alerts-(dps-only)">‘Alerts’ has a different meaning in DPS</a> and HMPPS.
+Do not use this term as a more general title in HMPPS.
 </div>

 ### Hidden text